GustavsJJ/BioDBSys/README.md

   `npm run build`

+  However you will need to have `pkg` dependency installed globally for this to work.
 This will create a `.exe` file for Windows x64 architecture which can be launched.

 ## Description of actions